Wondering what an ideal coaching website development process is?

 What is the website development process?

-A website development process is a list of steps you need to take from start to finish in order to complete a coaching website project.
+A website development process is a list of steps you must take from start to finish to complete a coaching website project.

 You go through a lot of things before you start building a website.